 - being married or in a civil partnership

 - being pregnant or on maternity leave

 - race including colour, nationality, ethnic or national origin

 However, in practice safety and safeguarding considerations may place some necessary conditions on this commitment as regards age and disability.
 For example, we ask that children should normally be ten years or older to visit the Association apiaries, and all those under eighteen be under the supervision of a parent, guardian or responsible adult.
 A membership rule for Student Members under eighteen gives details of adult supervision.
 Special arrangements and help in situations of practical beekeeping might well be necessary for people with certain disabilities, given its physical nature, possible hazards and responsibilities.

-The trustees of the Association have specific responsibility for the effective implementation of this policy, and expect all members to abide by the policy and create the equality environment that is its objective.
+The Trustees of the Association have specific responsibility for the effective implementation of this policy and expect all members to abide by the policy to create a fair environment where diversity is welcomed.

 In order to implement this policy Beds BKA will:

 - Communicate the policy to all members through its website and other publications

 - Endeavour to ensure that it will not consciously or unconsciously discriminate in matters of membership, noting that the Constitution of the Association states that membership is “open to anyone who is interested in furthering its purposes” (9.1), while reserving some powers for trustees to refuse or terminate membership

 - Endeavour, through application of the policy, to ensure that it will not consciously or unconsciously discriminate in the delivery of any of its activities or resources